-13.5 BALL IN PLAY
+13.5 THE BALL IN PLAY

 The ball is in play (able to be played by an attacker other than the kicker or by an opponent) when it has been kicked and moved.
-The distance to be moved is minimal and the "kick" need only be a touch of the ball with the foot in a kicking motion.
+The distance to be moved is minimal and the "kick" need only be a touch of the ball with the foot in a kicking motion or being dragged with the top or bottom of the foot.
 Simply tapping the top of the ball with the foot or stepping on the ball are not sufficient.

-When the restart of play is based on the ball being kicked and moved, the referee must ensure that the ball is indeed kicked (touched with the foot in a kicking motion) and moved (caused to go from one place to another).
-Being "kicked" does not, for example, include an action in which the ball is dragged by continuous contact with the foot.
-Being "moved" does not, for example, include the ball simply quivering, trembling, or shaking as a result of light contact.
+When the restart of play is based on the ball being kicked and moved, the referee must ensure that the ball is indeed kicked (touched with the foot in a kicking or dragging motion) and moved (caused to go from one place to another).
 The referee must make the final decision on what is and is not "kicked and moved" based on the spirit and flow of the match.